AVANT/biofoam/README.md

 TODOS
 -----

+- impliment data binding on post form.  that way if they leave you can just save the model for later

 - modal confirm when navigating away from changed form -- got onbeforeunload
 -- got internal clicks on a tags
 -- still need to figure out back and forward button (doesnt BB grab this anyway?)

+- modualize the form alerts

 - make redactor a common view in apps/_common